StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Setup

 [This repository](https://github.com/StackVista/push-integration-tutorial) contains a sample project that sets up an Agent check called `example` that sends topology into StackState.
-It uses docker to run StackState Agent V2 to execute the check.
+It uses Docker to run StackState Agent V2 to execute the check.

 Clone the repository to your laptop to get started.